nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 The confusion comes from the snake.
 Hit the snake with a paw and see the snake dance in their confusion.
 Hit them with a word like hypocrite and watch them dance for fun.
 Kittens in small groups are extremely dangerous to snakes.

+The snake lies and slithers around the truth to strike at you with another lie.
+Becareful with these snakes.

 ...

 ### Purrr: The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.